 She told me that the ups and downs and transition of menopause were well behind her.
 Hormonal changes were no longer dramatic or erratic.
 She was less likely to come down with a virus or drag on with an illness.
 She was less likely to catch something — for one thing because she no longer had children who would bring a steady run of sickness home from school with them.

 I'd have to say that my experience agrees with what my mom told me a quarter of a century ago.

-I have some unpleasant quirks that mess up my health, some of them major — problems with inflammation and living with ME/CFS.
-But I had them long before menopause age.
-And even these things are less problematic now than they were 20-odd years ago.
+I have some unpleasant complications that mess up my health, some of them major — problems with inflammation and living with ME/CFS.
+But I was dealing with them long before menopause.
+And even some of these things are less problematic now than they were 20-odd years ago.

 Menopause.
 Clevelandclinic.org.
 Retrieved May 25, 2016.